 Kim, THANK YOU so much for all of your incredible insight into the world of wine!
 As someone who didn’t know anything other than a red wine & white wine when I started yachting, I’m always trying to learn as much as possible.
-If you would like to follow more of Kim’s adventures (she’s in Australia at the moment), then follow along on her instagram page @Kimschmidtke
+If you would like to follow more of Kim’s adventures, then follow along on her Instagram page @Kimschmidtke

-This won’t come as a surprise to most, but a super yacht is not at all the ideal storage conditions for wine.
-There is for one the constant moving and rolling of the boat itself (no matter how amazing they say your stabilisers are!), the humidity, inability to temperature control and the main fact of complete lack of space onboard to do this all correctly.
+This won’t come as a surprise to most, but a superyacht is not at all the ideal storage conditions for wine.
+There is for one the constant moving and rolling of the boat itself (no matter how amazing they say your stabilizers are!), the humidity, inability to temperature control and the main fact of complete lack of space on-board to do this all correctly.
 There are a few Masters of Wine that have looked into wines on boats and actually found that the wines onboard mature faster than their counterparts ashore, something to consider when doing large wine orders and orders of older wines that may be coming into the end of their peak drinking window